OmaJuliet/Liberty-Tours/README.md

 # PROJECT DOCUMENTATION

-# LIBERTY TRAVELS: TOUR AGENCY WEB APPLICATION
+# LIBERTY TOURS: TOUR AGENCY WEB APPLICATION
 ### This is a responsive web application.
 Best viewed on desktop.